karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 For many, this feels like pair programming without friction or frustration.
 There is no noticeable knowledge gap.

-In human pair programming, a gap often can push us out of our comfort zone.
+In human pair programming, a such gaps often push us out of our comfort zone.
-With AI, that knowledge gap often feels absent because we should know we are interacting with a machine, not another human, and therefore do not experience social comparison.
+With AI, that gap feels largely absent — not because it does not exist, but because it does not trigger social comparison.
-AI tools typically challenge ideas only when explicitly asked, and they are generally less critical of our decisions.
+AI tools typically challenge ideas only when explicitly prompted and tend to show less critical resistance than human collaborators (Welter et al., 2025; Apel et al., 2025).
-They do not hold genuine opinions, values, or a personality in the way real people do.
+They do not hold genuine opinions, values, or a lived perspective in the way real people do.
-While certain values and behaviors can be partially simulated through configuration and prompting, this remains fundamentally different from engaging with a human collaborator who brings their own perspective, convictions, and lived experience into the discussion.
+While certain behaviors and values can be partially simulated through configuration and prompting, this remains fundamentally different from engaging with a human collaborator who brings their own convictions and experience into the discussion.

 ### And this is where the ambivalence begins.

-Early research indicates that developers who heavily rely on AI assistants for pair programming may invest less in real workplace relationships.
+Early research indicates that developers who rely heavily on AI assistants for pair programming may gradually invest less in real workplace relationships.
-They spend less time mentoring, building team relationships, and engaging in interpersonal exchange.
+Studies suggest reduced depth of knowledge transfer, fewer mentoring interactions, and a shift away from interpersonal exchange and team-level collaboration toward individual, tool-mediated work (Welter et al., 2025; Xiao et al., 2025; Apel et al., 2025).
-The assumption that this technology is free of disappointment turns out to be an illusion, because disappointment does not disappear – it shifts.
+The assumption that this technology is free of disappointment turns out to be an illusion, because disappointment does not disappear - it shifts.

 It shows up when no useful solution emerges despite careful prompting, suggestions are shallow or wrong, tools crash, token limits are reached, or costs spiral out of control.
 It also appears when code with security vulnerabilities makes it into production despite careful reviews, when data leaks occur despite privacy assurances, or when platforms are suddenly discontinued or unavailable.